What happens if a car accident injures your passengers? Who pays the hefty medical and hospital bills? The answer may surprise you.

 Medical Payments Coverage covers medical bills of the driver and passengers involved in an accident, regardless of who is at fault.
 Insurers will usually cap Medical Payments coverage at about $10,000.
 However, the premiums can be as low as $20 a month, and there are often minimal or no copays or deductibles, unlike most health insurance plans.

-Personal Injury Protection (PIP) is like Medical Payments coverage, but is only required, and mostly only available, in no-fault states.
+Personal Injury Protection (PIP) is like Medical Payments coverage, but is only required, and mostly only available, in no-fault states like Florida.
 It covers medical expenses, lost wages, and funeral expenses to the driver and passengers, no matter who’s at fault.

 We’ve covered what happens if multiple drivers are at fault, or not claiming responsibility.
 But what happens when multiple passengers are injured in an accident?
 Do they all file claims against the same person?